-Before it reaches the customer, every Avax XC5 goes through a final check and test-flight to verify that its characteristics and measurements correspond to the manufacturer's specifications.
-You may only make adjustments to brake-line lengths or to the speed system of your Avax XC5 by following recommendations in this manual.
+Before it reaches the customer every Xstyle, goes through a final check and test-flight to verify that its characteristics and measurements correspond to the manufacturer's specifications.
+You may only make adjustments to brake-line lengths or to the speed system of your Xstyle - and only then in keeping with the recommendations of this manual.

-Other adjustments or changes to your Avax XC5 lead to a loss of guarantee, airworthiness and validity of the certification.
+Other adjustments or changes to your Xstyle lead to a loss of guarantee.
 Do not endanger yourself and other pilots by amateur modification.
 If you have any suggestions for improvements let us know and our test-pilots will try out your ideas.

 4.1.
-Brake-line adjustment
+Brake line adjustment

-When you receive your new Avax XC5, the main brake lines are adjusted to the length set during the certification test.
-This length should suit most pilots and is indicated on the main control line.
+When you receive your new Xstyle the main brake lines are adjusted to the length set during the certification test.
+This length should suit most pilots and is indicated on the main control line (R0.0).
 It is of course possible to adjust the brake-line length to suit each pilot's physical build, height of harness hang points, or style of flying.
 We recommend that you act wisely when adjusting brake-line length and change the length in small, successive steps.

-If you need to adjust brakes back to the basic position and the marks on the main brake lines are vague, use the following lengths for relevant size (main brake line consist of two lines - 01+02 refer the Avax XC5 - Line Map): XC5 24: 267 cm; XC5 26: 280 cm; XC5 28: 292 cm
+If you need to adjust brakes back to the basic position and the marks on the main brake lines are vague, use the following lengths for relevant size: